Frozenlock/dresser/readme.md

 The base Dressers don't have any support for schemas.
 Similar (better) capabilities should be added via extensions.

-For example, an extensions could leverage Malli to validate all the data going in and conform all the data coming out.
+For example, an extension could leverage Malli to validate all the data going in and conform all the data coming out.
 Contrary to normal DB schemas, those specs could be reused elsewhere, such as in HTTP handlers.

 ## Todo:
 - Control automatic retries.